-Without prejudice to mandatory rules of the Belgian Companies Code in the case of EFI Notes, for the purposes of any quorum requirements of a meeting of Noteholders, the holders of a book-entry interest in the EFI Notes shall be treated as having one vote in respect of each amount equal to the Specified Denomination of the Global Notes.
+Without prejudice to mandatory rules of the 1999 Belgian Companies Code and, with effect from its applicable effective date, the 2019 Belgian Companies and Associations Code in the case of EFI Notes, for the purposes of any quorum requirements of a meeting of Noteholders, the holders of a book-entry interest in the EFI Notes shall be treated as having one vote in respect of each amount equal to the Specified Denomination of the Global Notes.
 Holders of a book-entry interest can obtain a certificate from the NBB Securities Settlement System or from a participant or a sub-participants thereof evidencing their book-entry interest in the EFI Note represented by a Global Note.